aradhana14nov/Grafana-Operator-Playground/tutorials/monitoring-using-prometheus-grafana.md

 On the prometheus UI, Go to Status tab.
 Choose option:Targets to see endpoints.

-Step 7 : Go to Step of Creating Grafana Instance and Service for Grafana Instance.
+Step 7 : Go to Step of Creating Grafana Instance and Service for Grafana Instance in this tutorial.

-Step 8:Create below CR which will create Instance of Grafana Datasources :
+Step 8:Create the below yaml definition of the Custom Resource to create Instance of Grafana Datasources :

 ```execute
 cat <<'EOF' > prometheus-datasources.yaml